aaryaupadhya12/Z-heal/README.md

 But customers in that zone are waiting several seconds for pages to load, and some leave.

-The owner did not build the infrastructure herself.
+You did not build the infrastructure yourself.
 A consultancy set it up and now only handles maintenance.
 If something goes wrong at 3am, there is nobody to call.
-Later, she still has to understand what happened and why the bill changed.
+Later, you still have to understand what happened and why the bill changed.

 ZoneHeal watches latency instead of just endpoint counts.
 When a zone becomes slow, it moves some traffic away and explains what happened, what it cost, and why it made that decision.

+---

-What AWS already does
+## What AWS already does

 ZoneHeal is not trying to replace AWS's existing routing.